preslavmihaylov/booknotes/self-help/atomic-habits/README.md

 This is why non-scale victories are important for weight loss.
 Sometimes, the number on the scale doesn't move as much but you start getting other improvements like better mood, more energy, etc.

 # How an Accountability Partner Can Change Everything
+Some big negotiation guy was thinking of ways to prevent presidents from starting a nuclear war by pressing a button.

+The guy came up with the idea of implanting the nuclear codes next to the heart of a volunteer so that the president would have to kill someone to do it.

+This way, the President can get a taste for what killing an innocent life is vs. just pressing a button and a lot of people die very far away.

+This is an inversion of the 4th law of behavior change - make it immediately unsatisfying.

+We are more likely to repeat an experience when the ending is satisfying, but we are also more likely to avoid it if it is painful.

+Pain is an effective teacher - if a failure is painful, we are quick to fix it.
+If it is painless, we will ignore it.
+The more immediate the pain, the less likely the behavior.

+If you want to eliminate a bad habit, adding an immediate cost to it will greatly reduce the odds of it happening.

+However, in order for this to be effective, the strength of the punishment must exceed the strength of the behavior.
+Also, the punishment needs to be immediate, not vague and "in the future".

+Examples:
+ * To be productive, the cost of procrastination needs to be higher than the cost of doing the work
+ * To be healthy, the cost of laziness needs to be higher than the cost of exercise

+A straightforward way to add an immediate cost to a bad habit is to create a habit contract

+## The Habit Contract
+Governments have a way of changing people's habits via laws and regulations - ie adding a law for wearing seat belts made a shift in people wearing seat belts from 16 to 88% in 30 years.

+Similarly, you can create a habit contract with yourself to hold yourself accountable - it's a verbal or written statement which states your commitment to a particular habit and the punishment that will occur otherwise.

+You also need a handful of accountability partners to sign off on the contract with you.

+Example - some guy wanted to lose weight and get fit so he laid out a list of daily habits he needed to do in order to achieve that goal.

+He signed off the contract with his wife and personal trainer.
+If he didn't perform the daily habits, he had to give trainer 200$ and also dress up every day till end of quarter (wearing shirts vs. hoodies).

+This strategy worked and the guy lost the weight he wanted to lose.

+An example of doing this in an automated way - Thomas Frank (youtuber) has a tweet scheduled at 06:10 AM to go out and tell people he's lazy and anyone who replies gets 5$.
+This forces him to wake up at 05:55 AM.

+# Advanced Tactics
+# How to Go from Being Merely Good to Being Truly Great